ciaralynch72/destination_unknown/README.md

       3. Read information about how the game works and know how to play
       4. Enter my guesses one at a time
       5. See how many chances I have left
+      6. I was told if I already guessed that letter
       6. Try to figure out the correct destination via the correct letters I have guessed
       7. Play again if I wish to do so